kelvinsima2/ECG_Classification/README.md

 <br />

 # Model
-The model is summarized as follows:
+The deep learning framework used in this project is Tensorflow.
+The model is summarized as follows (the base model is the Inception V3 model found [here](https://keras.io/api/applications/inceptionv3/):
 *  inputs = tf.keras.Input(shape=IMG_SHAPE)
 *  x = preprocess_input(inputs)
 *  x = base_model(x, training=False)